All About Your Aid Offer

 Factors that can impact cost and/or aid eligibility may include, but are not limited to:

-• Your dependency status (as determined by data you reported on your FAFSA)
+- Your dependency status (as determined by data you reported on your FAFSA)

-• Financial need (as determined by data you reported on your FAFSA)
+- Financial need (as determined by data you reported on your FAFSA)

-• Changes to data you reported on your FAFSA
+- Changes to data you reported on your FAFSA

-• If you are receiving external/private scholarships, grants, employer tuition benefits, third-party sponsorships, or other funds to assist with educational costs
+- If you are receiving external/private scholarships, grants, employer tuition benefits, third-party sponsorships, or other funds to assist with educational costs

-• Changes to your residency status (charged tuition/fees as a resident of West Virginia or non-resident of the state or if you qualify for a reduced tuition program).
+- Changes to your residency status (charged tuition/fees as a resident of West Virginia or non-resident of the state or if you qualify for a reduced tuition program).
 Residency is determined by the information you provided on your admissions application.
 Visit our Residency webpage for more information on tuition and fees based on residency for each campus - including reduced tuition options if applicable.

-• Changing to the degree you are pursuing (associate, bachelor, etc.)
+- Changes to the degree you are pursuing (associate, bachelor, etc.)

-• Changes to your academic level (undergraduate, graduate, professional, freshman, sophomore, etc.).
+- Changes to your academic level (undergraduate, graduate, professional, freshman, sophomore, etc.).
 Your academic level for your aid offer coincides with the number of credits you have earned at the time your aid offer is created.
 Your level will not include credits for courses you are enrolled in or have not completed at the time of the aid offer.

-• Changing the campus you are admitted to (Morgantown, Beckley, Keyser, Martinsburg, Charleston)
+- Changing the campus you are admitted to (Morgantown, Beckley, Keyser, Martinsburg, Charleston)

-• Changing your program of study (Engineering, Biology, Accounting, etc.) and/or college (Business and Economics, Arts and Sciences, etc.)
+- Changing your program of study (Engineering, Biology, Accounting, etc.) and/or college (Business and Economics, Arts and Sciences, etc.)

-• Changes to your enrollment.
+- Changes to your enrollment.
 Cost and financial aid are estimated based on anticipated full-time enrollment in courses eligible for federal aid (with the exception of a few graduate programs that traditionally have half-time enrollment).
 Should you not enroll full-time, your cost and/or aid may be adjusted to reflect your eligibility based on your actual enrollment.

-• If data previously reported on the Common Application (for institutional scholarships/grants) was inaccurate
+- If data previously reported on the Common Application (for institutional scholarships/grants) was inaccurate

-• Changes to your overall grade point average (GPA)
+- Changes to your overall grade point average (GPA)

-• Changes to ACT and/or SAT scores (for scholarship eligibility for first-time students)
+- Changes to ACT and/or SAT scores (for scholarship eligibility for first-time students)

-• Legislative changes from the state or federal governments that impact aid programs
+- Legislative changes from the state or federal governments that impact aid programs

-• For continuing students (i.e. those who have taken or are taking courses at WVU as an admitted student), you must also be maintaining satisfactory academic progress for financial aid eligibility at the end of each spring semester in order to keep most types of financial aid for the upcoming aid year
+- For continuing students (i.e. those who have taken or are taking courses at WVU as an admitted student), you must also be maintaining satisfactory academic progress for financial aid eligibility at the end of each spring semester in order to keep most types of financial aid for the upcoming aid year

 It depends.
 Different aid types have different enrollment requirements that must be met before aid can disburse as payment for the semester.
 There are regulations that determine if the courses students take can count toward their enrollment standards for Title IV federal aid and WV state aid eligibility and disbursement.
 Courses must be required for a student's degree completion - for the program in which they are actively admitted and degree-seeking - in order for those courses to count toward their enrollment requirements for Title IV federal aid and WV state aid.
 For more information about these enrollment requirements, visit our Enrollment Standards and CPoS webpage.

 No, it is not.
 There are a variety of criteria that can impact eligibility each year.
-This can include minimum overall grade point averages, earned hours, completion of attempted courses, submission of the Free Application for Federal Student Aid (FAFSA) by the March 1 priority deadline each year, continued financial need, and limitations on the amount of semesters or total amounts a student can receive over time.
-Visit our Maintain Your Aid webpage and Renewal Requirements webpage (for institutional scholarships/grants for more information.
+This can include minimum overall grade point averages, earned hours, completion of attempted courses, submission of the Free Application for Federal Student Aid (FAFSA) by the March 1 priority deadline each year, continued financial need, and limitations on the number of semesters or total amounts a student can receive over time.
+Visit our Maintain Your Aid webpage and Renewal Requirements webpage (for institutional scholarships/grants) for more information.

 The priority submission deadline for submitting the FAFSA is usually March 1.
-The 2024-2025 priority deadline has been removed due to the delayed FAFSA launch.

 Video on Borrowing Responsibly